wireapp/wire-server/src/understand/federation/architecture.rst

 Authentication
 ^^^^^^^^^^^^^^

+.. warning:: As of July 2021, the implementation of mutual backend-to-backend
+             authentication is still work in progress.
+The behaviour described in this section should be considered a draft specification only.

 Authentication between Wire backends is achieved using the mutual authentication feature of TLS as defined in `RFC 8556 <https://tools.ietf.org/html/rfc8446>`_.